 The Statement of Comprehensive Income is set out on page 10.
-The Directors do not propose the payment of a dividend for the year (2022: £Nil).
+The Directors do not propose a dividend for the year (2023: Nil).

 Directors

 The Directors of the Company during the year and to the date of this report are detailed below.